7 Stages of Trauma Bonding in a Relationship and How to Deal

 7. Addiction to the cycle

-Something important to understand about the 7 stages of trauma bonding is that they tend to occur in a cycle.
+Something important to understand about the 7 trauma bonding stages is that they tend to occur in a cycle.

 The victim knows that once things cool down after a fight, the abuser will return to loving and attentive again.
 This becomes addictive because the victim longs for the “high” of the love bombing stage and will repeat the trauma bonding cycle to return to the good times.